llvm/circt/docs/Scheduling.md

 #### Properties

 Properties can involve arbitrary data types, as long as these can be stored in maps.
 Problem classes offer public getter and setter methods to access a given components properties.
 Getters return optional values, in order to indicate if a property is unset.
 For example, the signature of the method the queries the computed start time is `Optional<unsigned> getStartTime(Operation *op)`.
-The concrete properties used throughout the problem hierarchy are discussed [below](#available-problem-definitions).

 #### Constraints